jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 that those skills.

 An easy solution for this is to move things back to A. We can be explicit about not learning a skill, and free up our cognitive resource to pursue other skills.
-This option is great if it is actually open to us.
-The reality is that we might not have a say in what skills we need for our job.
+This option is great if it is actually available to us.
+The reality is that we might not have a say in what skills we need for our jobs.

 The other solution (perhaps more viable solution) that Kathy proposes is to **break a skill down to many sub-skills**.
 For example, instead of mastering all of Rails, I might spend my efforts in learning [Arel](https://github.com/rails/arel)